 Note: Accuracy and repeatability are based on absolute values. "pt." refers to the overall mean value expected at the respective emission limit ; "max." refers to the peak value expected at the respective emission limit over the duty cycle, not the maximum of the instrument's range; "meas." refers to the actual mean measured over the duty cycle.

+Table 8 (new)

+Summary of Calibration and Verifications